AlvinOt/alx-system_engineering-devops/0x01-shell_permissions/README.md

-task 11 adds execute permission to all subdirectories of the current directory task 12 creates a directory with permissions 751 in the working directory task 13 changes the group owner to school for the file hello
+task 11 adds execute permission to all subdirectories of the current directory task 12 creates a directory with permissions 751 in the working directory task 13 changes the group owner to school for the file hello task 14 changes the owner to vincent and the group owner to staff for all the files and directories task 15 changes the owner and the group owner of _hello to vincent and staff respectively task 16 changes the owner of the file hello to betty only if it is owned by the user guillaume task 17 play the StarWars IV episode in the terminal